chop-dbhi/studycentric/README.md

 ## Python server
 * `No module named site found` when running ./run_server.sh

- The cause of this is likely that you uwsgi config file is not pointing the correct location of your virtualenv.
+ The cause of this is likely that your servers/uwsgi/local.ini file is not pointing the correct location of your python virtualenv.
 The `virtualenv` variable must point to the root of your python virtual environment.
-* run_server.sh says no app is found and the web browser says "Server error encountered"
+* run_server.sh says no app is found.
+The web browser shows a 'Server error encountered' message when you try to go to the app

  The cause of this is likely that your uwsgi `chdir` variable is not pointing to the correct directory location.
 This must point to the directory that contains the file `wsgi.py`.

 ## General issues
-* The page loads, but it is completely blank (no series images load along the left hand side).
+* The page loads, but it is completely blank (no series images load along the left hand side)

  Verify that your StudyCentricHost and your WADOHost variables in the client/js/config.js file are pointing to the correct respective servers.
 Also verify the associated Port variables.
 * The page loads fine, but when you choose a series from the left, the first image does not appear in the center pane